umbraco/UmbracoDocs/15/umbraco-forms/developer/property-editors.md

 Internally this is used for presenting the list of "Allowed forms" you can select when setting up a form picker datatype.
 {% endhint %}

-Finally you can provide further flexibility for the editor to select not just a form, but also the theme and redirect as well.
+Finally you can provide further flexibility for the editor to select not only a form, but also the theme and redirect as well.
 For this you'll use the **Form Details Picker**.

 ## Configuring the Data Type